phossa2/di/README.md

   }
   ```

-  Get the `MyCache` instance using the DI container automatically,
+  Get the `MyCache` instance automatically using the DI container,

   ```php
   use Phossa2\Di\Container;